-1. "Information Flows in a New Keynesian DSGE Model: An Empirical Investigation" (submitted)
+1. "Information Flows in a New Keynesian DSGE Model: An Empirical Investigation" (revised and resubmitted)

-In this paper, I formulate and estimate a new Keynesian model under four different information structures in monetary policy.
-The first informational structure is one where agents have no foresight and only adhere to current shocks.
-In the second structure, agents receive news about changes in future monetary actions.
-The third structure assumes that agents observe noisy signals about current structural shocks.
-In the final structure, agents receive noisy signals about future monetary policy shocks as well as current shocks.
-Analysis of U.S. data from 1967:Q1 to 2008:Q1 shows that data substantially prefers the noise-shock information structures.
-In addition, the last information structure generates inflation persistence consistent with data, with no reliance on backward price indexation.
+In this paper, I formulate and estimate a new Keynesian model under three different information structures in monetary policy.
+In the first informational structure, there is only a contemporaneous innovation in monetary policy, and any changes in the innovation are directly observed by private agents.
+The second structure assumes that agents receive news about changes in future monetary actions.
+In the final structure, agents cannot anticipate future monetary policy shocks, whereas they have perfect information about current exogenous shocks, including the current component of monetary policy shocks.
+Analysis of U.S. data from 1967:Q1 to 2008:Q1 shows that data substantially prefers the information structure associated with agents' imperfect knowledge of future monetary policy shocks.
+In addition, the last information structure induces a more persistent equilibrium even though it relies less on the persistence generated by internal propagation mechanisms, such as habit formation in consumption.
 This finding suggests that information structures can substitute the inertial mechanisms commonly used in new Keynesian models by matching key dynamic properties of the data.

 2. "Understanding the Differences in VAR- and DSGE-Based Government Spending Multipliers" (submitted)